repiyann/IL-Notes/README.md

 ## Description

 This is a simple CRUD (Create, Read, Update, Delete) Notes application.
 It allows users to create, read, update, and delete notes.
 It's perfect for jotting down quick thoughts, managing a to-do list, or keeping track of important information.
-This project
+This project is an assigment given by Infinite Learning mentor

 ## Features

 - **Create Notes**: Add new notes with a title, datetime, and notes.
 - **Read Notes**: View the list of all your notes.
+- **Read Note by ID**: View the selected notes.
 - **Update Notes**: Edit the title and content of existing notes.
 - **Delete Notes**: Remove notes that are no longer needed.